 Core Curriculum

-Five required core courses are in the Master of Accounting (MAcc).
+The MAcc consists of 17 credits of core courses.
 If a required course is waived, students substitute another course in the same area of study (at the same or higher level).
-Students are encouraged to select a concentration within the MAcc: financial reporting/auditing or taxation.
 The MAcc requires completing 30 credits, at least 18 credits of which are at the graduate level (600 or above).

 • If a student took a MAcc core course while an undergraduate and applied it toward the undergraduate degree requirements, the student needs to take an additional accounting elective as a graduate student in place of the core course.